Lukoh/Profiler/README.md

 Now let’s dive into my open-source project, Profiler, which is based on the Android MVVM with Clean Architecture and the latest libraries like Jetpack & Hilt libraries.
 And the latest Jetpack Compose(Navigating with Compose + Adding a Hilt ViewModel to the Navigation graph) will help you develop your code very easily.

-Please get in touch with me via email if you're interested in my technical experience and all techs which are applied into Profiler.
-Also visit my LinkedIn profile if you want to know more about me.
-Here is my email address below:

-lukoh.nam@gmail.com

 <p align="left">
 <img src="https://github.com/Lukoh/Profiler/blob/main/Screenshot_1.jpg" width="24%" height="24%">